Portugal church sex abuse study: victims may number 4,800

 Associated Press

-LISBON, Portugal (AP) — More than 4,800 individuals may have been victims of child sex abuse in the Portuguese Catholic Church and 512 alleged victims have already come forward to speak out, an expert panel looking into historic abuse in the church said Monday.
+LISBON, Portugal (AP) — More than 4,800 individuals may have been victims of child sex abuse in the Portuguese Catholic Church and 512 alleged victims have already come forward with their stories, an expert panel looking into historic abuse in the church said Monday.

 Senior Portuguese church officials had previously claimed that only a handful of cases had occurred.

-Senior clergymen sat in the front row of the auditorium where committee members read out some of the harrowing accounts of alleged abuse, replete with vivid and shocking descriptions.
+Senior clergymen sat in the front row of the auditorium where panel members read out some of the harrowing accounts of alleged abuse included in their final report.
+There were vivid and shocking descriptions.

 The Independent Committee for the Study of Child Abuse in the Catholic Church, set up by Portuguese bishops just over a year ago, looked into alleged cases from 1950 onward.
-The panel produced its final report Monday.
-Portuguese bishops are due to discuss the report next month.
+Portuguese bishops are due to discuss the report at an extraordinary meeting on March 3.

 The statute of limitations has expired on most of the alleged cases.
 Only 25 allegations were passed to prosecutors, the panel said.